lwong370/robot_temperature_control/README.md

 Before going into the development phase, I identified key goals:
 - Implement a clean and well-structured Object-Oriented Programming (OOP) design.
-- Show that the robot accurately works for ranges of temperatures from -20°C to 85°C, which is a realistic range of temperatures for electronic systems.
+- Show that the robot accurately works for ranges of temperatures from -20°C to 85°C [TODO: research more realisitic values].
 - Design an intuitive and user-friendly interface for everyday users to easily run the application.
 - Write tests to make the system more robust and reliable.